by Denice Moffat | Basics of Health, Forms & Lists, Popular, Techniques

 Fingernail Analysis: A good practitioner of this art can look at a patient’s nails, tongue, eyes, skin and even (if they are really good) shoe wear and the pattern of moles and freckles and be able to tell which organs are weak and which are healthy.
 Since the nails are the last to receive oxygen because they are the farthest from the heart, they are often the first to show signs of disease processes.

-Signs of roundworms include, fevers, cough, wheezing, stomach problems, diarrhea, constipation, abdominal cramping, appendicitis, gas, bloating, increased cramping (menstrual), heart palpitations, pain in the lower right quadrant that comes and goes (spasms in the ileocecal valve), itchy anus’, dry lusterless hair with split ends, pica appetite (often for sugar), clear mucous strands in the stool (yes you should be looking at it each time you go!
+Intestinal Parasites: What are they?
+Some signs and symptoms of roundworms include, fevers, cough, wheezing, stomach problems, diarrhea, constipation, abdominal cramping, appendicitis, gas, bloating, increased cramping (menstrual), heart palpitations, pain in the lower right quadrant that comes and goes (spasms in the ileocecal valve), itchy anus’, dry lusterless hair with split ends, pica appetite (often for sugar), clear mucous strands in the stool (yes you should be looking at it each time you go!

-Sheila was having a couple different challenges with her lips.
+Sheila was having a couple different challenges with lip sores.
 Because they were not responding, she kept trying new things.
 We found several things she was using occasionally and a couple of things she was using more consistently that she was allergic to.
 This is a common thing that people do for both themselves and their pets (trying lots of products when something isn’t working then not knowing which products are causing the problem.)
 Unfortunately sometimes this only makes the problem worse and difficult to decipher—unless you use muscle testing which is what we did.

 Dry brushing cleans the lymphatic system.
 Lymph is considered part of our immune system and is made of white blood cells called lymphocytes and the interstitial fluid that bathe our cells, bringing our cells nutrients and removing their waste.
 All detoxification occurs first and foremost through the lymph.
 Our bodies contain far more lymph than blood, so you can see how important this might be.
 Paavo Airola maintains that dry brushing is an essential part of any intestinal cleansing and healing program.